Infuse Hop Character

 Hop backs give your beer fresh hop nose and flavor without significantly affecting bitterness.
 They are a great way to improve the flavor and character of your brews.
 1/2 oz. of hops per gallon of wort will generally provide a big hop character (actual results depend on your hops and your brewing processes).
 We recommend putting your hops in a nylon or muslin bag to keep them in the hop back and out of your wort chiller or fermenter.

-For brewers looking to make beers with big hop flavor and aroma, a hop back is the ideal way to achieve this.
+Stout Tanks hop backs are for home brewers or commercial brewing companies looking to make beers with big hop flavor and aroma.
 Hop backs provide flavor and aroma without adding significant bitterness to the beer.
 The hop back is normally positioned between the brew kettle and the wort chiller.
 Hot wort passes through the hop back on the way to the chiller and fermenter.
 Because the wort does not spend much time in contact with the hops, bitterness is not extracted (much) but the flavor and aroma of the hops are imparted to the wort.
 The amount of bitterness extraction depends on the level of bitterness that already exists in the wort.
 The lower the IBUs of the wort coming out of the brew kettle, the more bitterness will be extracted in the hop back.
 In any case, it is much less than you will see by adding hops to the kettle.
 And the kettle additions do not compare with respect to the flavor and aroma provided by the hop back.
 We recommend a 15 gallon hop back in order to use up to 1 pound of whole hops per barrel for those really hoppy brews.

 Like all of our products, our hop backs are made from premium virgin 304 stainless steel and are made using sanitary fittings and hardware.
 Many sizes and options are possible, so if you don't see the size you want, please contact us with your custom needs.